wil-vander/native-preact-web-components/README.md

 ## Styling

-It could be more performant to load the stylesheet for a component from a URL because he browser could cache the contents.
+It could be more performant to load the stylesheet for a component from a URL because the browser could cache the contents.

 ## Next steps